Lucas-Tsai-source/Android-Studio-App/README.md

 # Introduction
 A simple app includes these following features:
-1. Introducing the product in a convenience store
+1. The landmark and landmark information in our university
-2. The landmark and landmark information in our university
+2. Webside & Contact system
-3. Phone calls
+3. Product List & Product Information in convenience store
-4. Mail texting
+4. Shopping cart system
-5. Shopping cart system … etc.
+5. Self information

 # Features